TakEhan/pi400kb/README.md

 Press `Ctrl + Raspberry` to grab/release your keyboard and mouse, switching between local use and USB.
 Press `Ctrl + Shift + Raspberry` (on the grabbed keyboard) to exit.
 (This exit means break of detection loop)

+## Modifications
+### Simply implementation
+- improve error handling #25 DeeNewcum:main
+- Pass through all the devices #41 Daft-Freak:all-the-devices
+- Adds the modprobe.service on startup #33 tigertank591:main

+### Modification
+- Modify the key to grab/release keyboard and mouse from the host #27 Shuya4
+  - DeeNewcum:pi400kb

 # Original